openoakland/trashtalk-react/README.md

 ## What is this?

-This is a SPA implementation of the [Trashtalk](http://trashtalk-oakland.org/) application
+This is a SPA implementation of the [Trashtalk](http://trashtalk-oakland.org/) application.
+It relies on API support from the [Django Trashtalk API](https://github.com/openoakland/TrashTalk).
+Please refer to the CONTRIBUTE.md document in this repository for details on setup instructions.

 ## Features